-- Weekly medical clinic for survivors and children, including health assessments and referrals for health care in the community
+- Medical clinic for survivors and children, including health assessments and referrals for health care in the community

 - Assistance with connecting to supportive services in the community, including healthcare, welfare, social security benefits, and childcare